kunal0030/Movie_recommendation_sytem/README.md

 - **Natural Language Processing (NLP)** – Using TF-IDF or Count Vectorization for text representation
 - **Machine Learning** – Implementing cosine similarity for recommendations
 - **Pickle Serialization** – Saving and loading trained models/data for fast inference
-- **API Integration** – Fetching movie posters and details from TMDB API
 - **Streamlit Development** – Creating an interactive web app for recommendations
 - **Version Control (Git/GitHub)** – Managing and tracking project changes

-### 💻 Streamlit UI
-1. User selects a movie from a dropdown menu